Lorne Abony

-Life and career
+Early life

-Abony was born and raised in Toronto.
+The grandson of Holocaust survivors, Abony was born and raised in Toronto.
 After graduating from the University of Windsor law school in 1994, Abony practiced corporate and securities law at the Toronto firm Aird & Berlis.
-In his role as CEO and founder of a number of successful ventures, Abony has raised over C$1.3 billion through the public and private debt and equity markets, including over $100 million for Petopia.com, $190 million for FUN Technologies and over $820 million for Mood Media.

-He is also the founder of EdTech companies Vemo Education and Schoold and currently serves on Vemo's board as Non Executive Chairman.
-Abony previously owned the Orange County Breakers, a professional sports franchise which competes in World TeamTennis.
+Abony earned an MBA from Columbia Business School, an LL.B/J.D. from the International Law Center at the University of Windsor and a B.A. from McGill University.

 Abony is the former CEO of Mood Media Corporation, a public company listed on the Toronto Stock Exchange and the London Stock Exchange.
 He co-founded FUN Technologies in 2001 and in 2004 as CEO of FUN became the youngest CEO of a listed company on the Toronto Stock Exchange (TSX).
-Additionally, Abony is a tennis player and is a former member of the Competition Committee of the Association of Tennis Professionals (ATP).

-Abony was named CEO of FastForward Innovations, Ltd. on January 27, 2016.
+Career

 Petopia.com

-In January 1998, Abony founded and served as the initial president of the online pet-supply business Paw.net in San Francisco.
+In January 1998, Abony quit his job as a lawyer and founded online pet-supply business Paw.net in San Francisco.
+Together with Andrew Reisman, the company raised $300,000 from friends and family, $150,000 from EcomPark, and later, $9 million from TCV.
 The company, which was eventually renamed Petopia.com, grew to 200 full-time employees within two years and raised over $114 million in financing.
 Petopia.com was sold to Petco in 2001.

 FUN Technologies

-In 2002, Abony co-founded Columbia Exchange Systems Software PLC with Andrew Rivkin after the two raised C$1.8 million from initial investors.
+Abony's next venture was Columbia Exchange Systems Software PLC, an Internet gaming company co-founded with Andrew Rivkin after the two raised C$1.8 million from investors.
 Later renamed FUN Technologies, Abony became the company's CEO and the largest individual shareholder.
 In 2003, FUN completed an IPO on the London Stock Exchange raising over $11 million.
-Soon after, FUN listed its shares on the TSX raising over $56 million from a group of investors including Fidelity Investments, AGF Management and the Ontario Teachers Pension Fund.
-FUN became one of the fastest growing companies on the TSX and in three years raised over $160 million in five rounds of equity financing.
-FUN and its subsidiaries acquired seven businesses during Abony's tenure as CEO, including SkillJam Technologies Corporation, Don Best Sports, Fanball Interactive LLC, Octopi Inc., Teagames, WorldWinner Inc. and Fantasy Sports Inc.
+When FUN listed on the Toronto Stock Exchange in 2004, Abony became the youngest person to serve as CEO of a company on the exchange.

-The Meridian, Colorado-based Liberty Media acquired a majority interest in FUN Technologies stock in 2005.
-Liberty Media purchased the rest of FUN Technologies in late 2007.
-The company was valued at nearly C$500 million at the time of its final sale to Liberty Media.
+Liberty Media acquired a majority interest in FUN Technologies in 2005 and purchased the remainder in late 2007 at a valuation of nearly C$500 million.

 Orange County Breakers

-Abony was the owner of the Orange County Breakers for three seasons, selling the team in February 2017.
-The Breakers is one of eight professional tennis teams in World TeamTennis, the professional tennis league co-founded by Billie Jean King in 1974.
+In 2013, Abony purchased the Orange County Breakers of the World Team Tennis professional tennis league and relocated the team to Austin.
+He sold the team in February 2017.